OpenBB-finance/OpenBB/CONTRIBUTING.md

 In this function:

+- We import the current user object and preferences using the `get_current_user` function.
+API keys are stored in `current_user.credentials`
 - We use the `@log_start_end` decorator to add the function to our logs for debugging purposes.
 - We add the `check_api_key` decorator to confirm the api key is valid.
 - We have type hinting and a doctring describing the function.